All Episodes

 And of course, if you are raising your children to disbelieve in the mystery religion, the mystery religion must take your children from you in order to save them.

-Did we have anything like that with like previous scares like climate change or I guess race and IQ is a little bit different one?
+Did we have anything like that with like previous scares like climate change or?

-But I know that there are punishments and stuff, but like people lost their jobs like that.
+or I guess race and IQ is a little bit different one, but I know that there are punishments and stuff, but like people lost their jobs like that.

-Well, I'm sorry, with climate change as well, when you have people who are adherents of the mystery religion called science, then if you question that, then you pay a significant social penalty, right?
+Well, sorry, with climate change as well, when you have people who are adherents of the mystery religion called science, then if you question that, then you pay a significant social penalty, right?

 Which is that people are like, oh, well, you're just like, what do you answer science?

-Like, you don't care.
+Like you don't care.

 Like, oh, you're just one of these deniers, right?

-And denier sounds like you're just refusing to state that the earth is round or something like that, or you're refusing to state that it's raining when you're raining because of sinful pride, right?
+So they just use like denier rather than skeptic because skeptic is actually kind of healthy and denier sounds like you just're just refusing to state that the earth is round or something like that, or you're refusing to state that it's raining when you're raining because of sinful pride, right?

 So to rebel against the truth is satanic, right?

-Because Satan or Lucifer, the bringer of light, knows that God is all-powerful, knows that God is all good, but rebels against it anyway.
+Because Satan or Lucifer, the bringer of light, knows that God is all powerful, knows that God is all good, but rebels against it anyway.

 And so to rebel against facts that you already know or should know to be true is the ultimate sin.